mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/show-message-history/javascript.md

 ```

 Finally, you need to set up an event listener for any new incoming messages.
-You can do this by listening to the `conversation.on('text')` event.
+You can do this by listening to the `conversation.on('message')` event.
 This will also update the messages count.
 Add the following to the bottom of the `run` function:

 ```javascript
   // Any time there's a new message event, add it as a message